pmauduit/odoo-jsonrpc/README.md

 ## Deployment

-* include this library jar to you android, desktop or web application
+* Include this library jar to you android, desktop or web application

 * Add to your local repository for use in your builds